freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-179-consecutive-positive-divisors.md

 ---

 ## Description

 <section id='description'>

-Find the number of integers 1 < n < 107, for which n and n + 1 have the same number of positive divisors.
+Find the number of integers 1 &lt; n &lt; 107, for which n and n + 1 have the same number of positive divisors.
 For example, 14 has the positive divisors 1, 2, 7, 14 while 15 has 1, 3, 5, 15.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml